kiannaquines/kiannaquines/README.md

   - Uses AI models to detect and prevent malicious web traffic
   🔗 [WAF with AI](https://github.com/kiannaquines/web-application-firewall-machine-learning)

+- 🔬 I have developed many software projects.
+You can browse my publicly available repositories for inspiration.
+  Just open-source your projects to help and give back to the community that supports you throughout your career.
 ---

 ### 🧪 Tech Stack Highlights